jrc03c/pyds/readme.md

 rScore = sign(rSquared) * sqrt(abs(rSquared))
 ```

-**Instance methods:**
+### Instance methods

-`.update(true, pred, baseline=None)` = Updates the overall score given a single fold's true and predicted values (and optionally a baseline set to compare against).
+#### `.update(true, pred, baseline=None)`

+Updates the overall score given a single fold's true and predicted values (and optionally a baseline set to compare against).
 Generally speaking, `baseline` will be the dependent variable's training set, `true` will be the dependent variable's test set, and `pred` will be a model's prediction given the independent variable's test set.

+#### `.compute()`

-`.compute()` = Returns the final R-score.
+Returns the final R-score.
 Call this after running through all cross-validation folds.

-Technically, you could use this class in cases without cross-validation, but it's overkill there; it'd probably be easier just to use the `rScore` function above.

 ---